shyang292/twitterCloneusingMVC/README.md

  4. search tweets & view profile

 You need to signup first in order to use all functions of this website.

+username: shyang@gmail.com  ps: 123
+only for test use